TKAMING/Scrapes/README.md

 ## Requirements
 Google Chrome (Update before if possible)

+if you dont have the Chrome driver already installed run

+    scrapes install chrome-driver

-For the Twitter scraper because we´re using the Selenium Edge driver, you can change that in the scraper code.
+Or the Twitter scraper won´t run because we´re using the Selenium Chrome driver, you can change that in the scraper code.

 ---